szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 ```

 Once we are done with environments, we can deactivate them by `conda deactivate`.
 Environments are hierarchical,
-when we are creating one, the actual enviroment will be considered as "base", meaning new software will be installed
+when we are creating one, the actual environment will be considered as "base", meaning new software will be installed
 on top of the current packages.
 Hence, if we are installing many software into `base`, quickly there will be a
 version conflict.
 On the other hand, if we are using different environment for different tasks, we will use up disk
 space, but that is negligible compared to NGS data.

 #### Deleting a broken environment
-If we screw up an environment, the best is to get rid of it; first I list the available environments, than delete
+If we screw up an environment, the best is to get rid of it; first I list the available environments, then delete
 the environment called `bugger`:
 ```
 (base) $ conda env list